 Build HUGE and DEFINED Quads

-However, that doesn’t mean it’s the end all be all of leg development.
-In fact, depending on you physiology and leverages, squats and deadlifts may be much more focused on your hamstrings, glutes and lower back than your quads.
+However, that doesn’t mean it’s the be-all-end-all of leg development.
+In fact, depending on your physiology and leverages, squats and deadlifts may be much more focused on your hamstrings, glutes, and lower back than your quads.